-Special Features
+Special Features of Your TV

-Your new High Definition widescreen television has many special features that make it the perfect center of your home entertainment system, including:
+Your new high-definition widescreen television has many special features that make it the perfect center of your home entertainment system, including:

-High Definition DLPTM Display System
+High Definition DLP[TM] Display System

-Your widescreen Mitsubishi HDTV uses Texas Instruments most advanced Digital Light ProcessingTM technology for rear projection televisions.
+Your widescreen Mitsubishi HDTV uses Texas Instruments most advanced Digital Light Processing[TM] technology for rear-projection televisions.
 This TV is truly a high-performance multimedia monitor uniquely capable of both stunning high-definition video images and clear, detailed, high-resolution PC images.
-Your TV is able to accept video signals from an antenna or direct cable in standard video scanning rates of 480i, 480p, 720p, 1080i and 1080p.
+Your TV can accept video signals from an antenna or direct cable service in standard video scanning rates of 480i, 480p, 720p, 1080i and 1080p.
 It is also able to accept, through the HDMI 2 connection, signals with PC resolutions from VGA (640 x 480) through XGA (1024 x 768).
 When used with a compatible graphics card and controlling software, this TV is also able to accept the custom PC resolution of 720p (1280 x 720).
-To connect a PC to HDMI 2, you need a PC video card with DVI or HDMI output.
-Next you need to perform NetCommand setup for the HDMI 2 PC input so that the TV knows to apply the correct PC-signal processing.
-All of the compatible video and PC signals will be converted to 1080p for final display; some signals will, however, add black side bars, top and bottom bars, or both to fill the screen, and some signals will display standard video overscan.
+To connect a PC to HDMI 2, your PC must have a video card with DVI or HDMI output.
+You also need to perform NetCommand setup for the HDMI 2 PC input so that the TV knows to apply the correct PC-signal processing.
+All of the compatible video and PC signals will be converted to 1080p for final display; some signals will, however, result in the addition of black side bars, top and bottom bars, or both, to fill the screen, and some signals will display standard video overscan.